jackel119/website/README.md

       template: article.jade                  # In general, don't change
       ---
       ```

 - Ensure you have an "author" record.
     - In `contents/_authors` add a file `My Name.json`
     - Inside the file, add your name, a URL to a photo (gravatars are good) and a URL to your personal site (optional).
-For an example, see [Pete Hamilton's author file](https://github.com/icdocsoc/website/blob/master/contents/_authors/Peter%20Hamilton.json)
+      For an example, see [Pete Hamilton's author file](contents/_authors/Pete%20Hamilton.json)

-## Adding Images

-### Inserting images in posts

-- Add images in the post's folder.
-- Insert into post like you would in normal markdown.
-Relative to the index.md file

 ## Deployment

+Website is deployed automatically by [Travis](https://travis-ci.org/icdocsoc/website).

-If you have permission to write to the [icdocsoc.github.io](https://github.com/icdocsoc/icdocsoc.github.io) repo, you can deploy the current version of the site on your machine at any time with:
+If you have permission to write to the [icdocsoc.github.io](https://github.com/icdocsoc/icdocsoc.github.io) repo,
+you can deploy website from your machine manually at any time with:

     make deploy

 Bear in mind for this, you'll also need [ImageMagick](http://www.imagemagick.org/) to be installed so it can resize images for the web.
 On mac this can be done with [HomeBrew](http://brew.sh/) and `brew install imagemagick`.